Helena-p/Penmic-podcasts/README.md

 #### Manual testing

 Button clearly show expected hover effect on mouse over.
 Email input field takes input as expected and when entering faulty values a text explain that a faulty value have been entered.
-When correct vallue is entered the data is submitted as expected.
+When correct vallue is entered the data is submitted as expected.<br>
+Web page is tested and inspected in the major browsers on a MacBook 13" (Safari, Edge, Firefox, Chrome)

 #### Other testing